cockroachdb/docs/src/current/v23.2/changefeed-messages.md

 The original CockroachDB column definition is also included within a doc field `__crdb__` in the schema.
 This allows CockroachDB to distinguish between a `NOT NULL` CockroachDB column and a `NULL` CockroachDB column.

 {{site.data.alerts.callout_danger}}
 Schema validation tools should ignore the `__crdb__` field.
-This is an internal CockroachDB schema type description that may change between versions of CockroachDB versions.
+This is an internal CockroachDB schema type description that may change between CockroachDB versions.
 {{site.data.alerts.end}}

 ### Schema changes with column backfill